 There is a drug in school called Lean.
 Have you heard of it?

-Dr. Deborah Burton and Dr. Kristen Stuppy are both physicians dedicated to educating the public about health issues.
-They each wrote educational pieces about the dangers of using Juul, especially for children.
-Find these posts here and here.
+Dr. Deborah Burton is a physician dedicated to educating the public about health issues.
+She wrote educational pieces about the dangers of using Juul, especially for children.
+Find the posts here.

 Share your additional pointers for quitting nicotine.
 What helped you or others you know?